Fever (2014)

 Fever is a French crime story (not to be confused with the German drama directed Elfi Mikesch) about two young boys studying literature and philosophy who, in the opening seconds of the film, have murdered a woman in her apartment.
 This happens off screen with just a few sounds of the death being heard.
 This impersonal act starts the whole thing moving and gets to the core themes of a story in where they have decided that without motive, without even knowing the victim, it’s not really a crime at all.
 Getting away with something like this has come up in thrillers of the past, like Hitchcock’s classic Strangers on a Train; but this premise and the way it begins might have more in common with Rope with its intellectual duo of killers.
 But to sell this as a suspense thriller or even a straightforward murder mystery would be incorrect, and this jumping off point is used to take the plot into a more unusual direction.

-The growing strain on their friendship isn’t helped when they realise a glove is lost outside the crime scene and there are later police reports of DNA under the victim’s fingernails.
-The growing suspicion of Zoé (Julie-Marie Parmentier) who was working at the opticians across the street from the crime scene is also a problem for them.
+The growing strain on their friendship isn’t helped when they realise a glove was lost outside the crime scene and there are later police reports of DNA under the victim’s fingernails.
+The growing suspicion of Zoé (Julie-Marie Parmentier) who was working at the opticians across the street from the location is also a problem for them.
 In a standard thriller plot all this would lead into mounting tensions, police action and a slow descent into paranoia as things unravel and the walls start to close in.
-But it’s here that this all starts to take a more unusual approach to the subject matter and the character drama becomes something unexpected.
+But it’s here the story starts to take a more unusual approach to the subject matter and the character drama becomes something unexpected.

 While there are some suggestions that Pierre’s potential romantic interest will threaten to strain his friendship with Damien this is soon cut off by the second act, which sees them taking time off for study during the summer.
 The growing shadow of their individual family heritage during the Second World War becomes a plot element when Pierre begins to suspect one of his relatives may have been a Vichy government administrator, and a Nazi collaborator.
 This begins a new tangent that is a surprise but as a result feels like it comes out of nowhere.
 The suspense atmosphere from the opening is drained away and replaced by something that is thought provoking, but not entirely effective.